danstarns/chainlink-neo4j-adapter/README.md

 2. [Running Adapter](#starting_the_adapter)
    1. [Neo4j Database](https://neo4j.com/)

+You can use the docker-compose, in this repo, to setup all dependencies!
+Follow steps 1. & 2.

+#### 1. .env file

-You can use the docker-compose, in this repo, to setup all dependencies.
-Firstly you will need to copy the `./.env.example` file to `./.env` and adjust some required configuration:
+You will need to copy the `./.env.example` file to `./.env` and adjust some required configuration:

 1. `LINK_CONTRACT_ADDRESS` - The contract address where the LINK token lives.
 2. `ETH_CHAIN_ID` - What chain are you on
 3. `ETH_URL` - The web socket url to your Ethereum node for example `wss://rinkeby.infura.io/ws/v3/KEY_HERE`

-Then you can run:
+#### 2. Running Docker

 ```
 docker-compose up